dallasLab/labLogistics/wiki.md

 ## computational tools

-**This is not prescriptive**.
+While everyone in the lab will maintain a lab notebook, the computational tools labmembers use will likely be pretty diverse, so this list **is not prescriptive**.
 If lab members want to use different tools than listed here, that is completely fine.
 Different tools and workflows work for different people.
 However, the end goal is to utilize some combination of these tools to create a clear workflow for science in the Dallas lab.
 Some relevant reading includes [this](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) and [this](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003506).

 Below is a list of computational tools that I would like lab members to be cognizant of.

 + `linux`: all lab computers will run the most current long term stable (LTS) release of Ubuntu.
 At least some machines will also be able to dual boot with Windows.
-The use of Ubuntu in the lab allows access to unix shell scripting [training](https://swcarpentry.github.io/shell-novice/), the use of `make` [training](http://swcarpentry.github.io/make-novice/), among other benefits.

-+ `git`, `Github`: version control is an important part of science.
++ `git` and `Github`: version control is an important part of science.
 It allows real time progress updates, issue tracking, and version control.
 There are numerous guides to beginning to learn how to use git with Github [training](https://swcarpentry.github.io/git-novice-es/) and [further training](https://guides.github.com/activities/hello-world/).

 + `R`: lab members are expected to be familiar with the R programming environment.
 This is not to say you can't program in other languages (e.g., Python or Julia are good alternatives), but the most overlap with other lab members will likely come through the use of R. I don't care if you want to use base or the fanciest new package to hit the tidyverse, but having a common computational language among lab members has clear benefits [training](http://swcarpentry.github.io/r-novice-inflammation/)

 + `(R) markdown`: markdown is a markup language used to create this file.
-R markdown allows embedding R code within markdown documents, creating a document that can be compiled to contain both explanatory text and the results of analyses. [markdown tutorial](https://www.markdowntutorial.com/), [R markdown tutorial]()
+R markdown allows embedding R code within markdown documents, creating a document that can be compiled to contain both explanatory text and the results of analyses. [markdown tutorial](https://www.markdowntutorial.com/), [R markdown tutorial](https://rmarkdown.rstudio.com/lesson-1.html)

 + `LaTeX`: LaTeX is a typesetting language useful for formatting manuscripts, presentations, and posters.
 I have found it incredibly useful, though sometimes unfuriating.
 Templates for Dallas lab presentations/posters/academic articles are available within this repo.
-Lab members should feel free to use and modify these templates, or to not use them. [training](https://www.latex-tutorial.com/tutorials/)
+Lab members should feel free to use and modify these templates, or to not use them (but hopefully to use them). [training](https://www.latex-tutorial.com/tutorials/)

-+ ``: